vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### Distributing fees

-On every trade, liquidity fee should be collected immediately into an account for each liquidity provider (call it LP fee account).
-Each party will have an LP fee account on every market on which they committed liquidity by providing LP stake.

-This account is not under control of the LP party (they cannot initiate transfers in or out of the account).
-The account is under control of the network and funds from this account will be transferred to the owning LP party according to the mechanism below.
+On every trade, liquidity fee should be collected immediately into an account for that market (call it the liquidity fee account).
+The account is under control of the network and funds from this account will be transferred to a LP party according to the mechanism below.

-A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the LP fee account.
+A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the liquidity fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
 Every time this happens the balance in this account is transferred to the liquidity provider's general account for the market settlement asset.
 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the balance is distributed either immediately upon collection or at then end of a block.

 The liquidity fees are distributed pro-rata depending on the `LP i equity-like share` multiplied by `LP i liquidity score` scaled back to `1` across all LPs at a given time.

+Flooring non-zero amounts due to integer representation can result in a remainder in the liquidity fee account.
+The remainder should be left in the market liquidity fee account and carried over to the next distribution window.

+If the fees are being distributed as a part of market settlement and distribution results in a remainder in the liquidity fee account.
+The remainder should be transferred to the network treasury for that asset.

 #### Example